 Some Warning Signs You Boiler Is Dying

-The best way to make a decision about replacing your boiler is to call on professionals, like the ones on our team, to look over the system and make a determination about how long it’s expected to last.
+The best way to decide to replace your boiler is to call on professionals, like the ones on our team, to look over the system and decide how long it’s expected to last.
 Below are some signs that it’s probably time to bring in professionals to assess your boiler:

 - Leaking: A minor leak every few years isn’t a big problem for a boiler; you just have it repaired.
 But when leaks become more commonplace, then it’s probably time for a new boiler.

-- Expensive operation: Whenever any heating system is starting to die, it will turn inefficient and drive up energy costs.
-Keep track of what you pay in heating each winter: when the price starts to rise without any obvious cause, then it’s likely the heating system is falling behind and should be retired.
+- Expensive operation: Whenever any heating system is starting to die, it will turn inefficient and drive-up energy costs.
+Keep track of what you pay for heating each winter: when the price starts to rise without any obvious cause, then it’s likely the heating system is falling behind and should be retired.

-Call on Golden Rule Plumbing, Heating & Cooling in Indianola, IA to find out if it’s time for a new boiler.
+Call on Golden Rule in Indianola, IA to find out if it’s time for a new boiler.
 “We Obey the Rules to Live By.”